-climate change, mid-latitude locations experience the productivity-maximizing temperature.
+Second, as temperatures increase across the planet, the spatial correlation of cereal productivities increases.
+This is again due to the non-monotone yield response function shown in Figure 10 and the fact that surface temperatures are generally decreasing in distance to the equator.
+Absent climate change, mid-latitude locations experience the productivity-maximizing temperature.
 Locations closer to and farther from the equator both generally exhibit lower yields.
 As climate change increases temperatures, latitudes closer to the poles will experience the productivity-maximizing temperature, and less productive countries will be more bunched around the equator.
-This bifurcation of global agriculture into high-productivity poles and a low-productivity band around the equator would increase the spatial correlation of cereal productivity.42 The resulting increase in Moran's I for cereal productivity under climate change is depicted by the blue series in the left panel of Figure 11.
+This bifurcation of global agriculture into high-productivity poles and a low-productivity band around the equator would increase the spatial correlation of cereal productivity.
+The resulting increase in Moran's I for cereal productivity under climate change is depicted by the blue series in the left panel of Figure 11.

-5.2 Welfare projections and changes in spatial structure
+5.2 Changes in spatial structure and projected outcomes

-Greater spatial correlation of cereal productivity due to climate change matters for global welfare inequality.
+Greater spatial correlation of cereal productivity due to climate change matters for global inequality because it alters patterns of trade in a way that would make the distribution of gains from trade more unequal in the Arkolakis, Costinot and Rodríguez-Clare (2012) class of one-sector models.
 To demonstrate this, we combine projected local cereal productivity under climate change with the estimates of $\hat{\beta}0$ and $\hat{\beta}1$ from Section 4 to project future domestic shares of expenditure via equation (3) and welfare variance via equation (2) (see Appendix D.2 for details).
-We consider two scenarios with different terms-of-trade effects.43 In the first scenario, we fix the spatial correlation of temperature-predicted cereal productivities to its 2013 value.
-In the second scenario, we allow climate change to increase the spatial correlation of productivities as depicted by the blue series in the left panel of Figure 11.
+We consider two statistical projections with different terms-of-trade effects but the same increase in the variance of productivity as depicted by the black series in the right panel of Figure 11.
+In the first statistical